baudneo/cync-lan/README.md

 :warning: By manually adding, I mean you added a device via the app and did not re-export a new config.

+## CLI arguments

+You can always supply `--help` to the cync-lan.py script to get a breakdown.
+Please see the [sub-command docs](./docs/cync-lan%20sub-commands.md) for more information.

 ## Env Vars

 | Variable     | Description                                  | Default                            |